About the EP Beer ClubWhat is the European Parliament Beer Club?

 - The contribution made by Beer to Europe’s socio-economic landscape and cultural patrimony;

-- The work of Europe’s 5000 Breweries towards ensuring the 40 000 different Beer brands in Europe be crafted as quality and enjoyable products to the satisfaction of Europe’s responsible consumers; and
+- The work of Europe’s ten thousand or so Breweries towards ensuring the 50 000 different Beer brands in Europe be crafted as quality and enjoyable products to the satisfaction of Europe’s responsible consumers; and

 - How this contribution can be affected (or enhanced) by policy developments across the EU.